 The Everglades Hotel in Derry will resume its famous Derry Girls tours and afternoon tea of themed goodies, including the famous cream horn.
 The guided tour will give guests the chance to walk in the footsteps of a true Derry Girl around the city’s walls and Bogside and visit some of the filming locations.

-Ballygally Castle on the Causeway coast will resume tours along one of the world’s most scenic coastlines leading up to the Giants Causeway, including the popular Game of Thrones and Toast the Coast tours.
+Ballygally Castle on the Causeway coast will resume tours along one of the world’s most scenic coastline trips to the Giants Causeway from Belfast, including the popular Game of Thrones and Toast the Coast tours.
 This food-based tour starts at the hotel and stops at local attractions with stories and tastings from local food and drink establishments, including the world famous Bushmills Whiskey distillery, located just three miles from the Giant’s Causeway.

 And, finally, the Stormont Hotel, located just outside Belfast city, will resume its famous Sunday buffet lunch while still offering a great base for driving, cycling or walking the County Down coastline with nearby attractions including the National Trust properties such as Mount Stewart and Hillsborough Castle, where royalty reside when in Northern Ireland.